scttfrdmn/lens/docs/index.md

 ## Who Is This For?

-AWS IDE is designed for academic researchers at all levels:
+Lens is designed for academic researchers at all levels:

 <div class="grid cards" markdown>